Azure/azure-osconfig/docs/architecture.md

 - Modular, decoupled architecture.
 - Portable and extensible to other management platforms.
 - Simple and focused on what is truly needed.
-- Not permanently tied to Azure IoT.
+- Not permanently tied to any management authority.
 - Declarative style device management.

 Modular, decoupled architecture means that each layer in OSConfig can be detached from the other OSConfig layers above it and be directly invoked:

-- The OSConfig Management Platform can be directly invoked by any management authority or agent over its Management Platform Interface (MPI).
-The platform is not permanently attached to the OSConfig Agent and OSConfig is not permanently tied to Azure IoT.
+- The OSConfig Management Platform can be directly invoked by any management authority adapter over its Management Platform Interface (MPI).
+The platform is not permanently attached to any adapter.
 - Each OSConfig Management Module can be directly invoked over the module's Management Module Interface (MMI), either in-proc or from separate process.
 The modules are not permanently attached to the platform.

-In general:

-- If only a module-specific function is needed, that module can be directly invoked over its MMI.
-- If orchestrated functionality of multiple modules is needed, the Platform can be invoked over MPI.
-- If remote reach over Azure and IoT Hub is needed, only then the Agent becomes necessary.

 The main way to extend OSConfig is via developing new [OSConfig Management Modules](modules.md).